mnbvmnbv2/video-group-merger/README.md

 **Programs**
 - FFMPEG
-- Exiftool
+- Exiftool (no more)
 - hachoir (no more)

 ## Lessions Learned (most important?)
+- This project has been super educative and I would advise you to try to make something similar if you want to learn about working with videos or creating a mid-sizes project.
-- This started as my first project where I used python to modify files on my system, as well as the first time I did that in any automed fashion.
+- This started as my first project where I used python to modify files on my system, as well as the first time I did that with automation.
-- I have learned to work with many libraries I have never used before as:
+- I have learned to work with many libraries I have never used before such as:
     - subprocesses
     - regex
     - datetime
+    - FFMPEG
+    - exiftool
     ...
-- Encountered some basics of working with videos (encoding/decoding, audio track vs video track etc.)
+- Encountered some basics of working with videos:
+    - encoding/decoding, audio track vs video track, videotypes, aspect ratios, sizes, bitsize +++
-- Working with real world "messy" videos are super challenging
+- Working with real world "messy" videos are super challenging, there are so many bugs one can encounter
-- Most of my time after inital setup was to either make stuff more efficient or locate bugs of corruping videos
+- Most of the time after the inital setup was used to either make stuff more efficient or fix bugs
-- Worked with different video formats
 - Worked with exiftool (learned about metadata on videos and other files) and FFMPEG
 - Learned a lot about making backwards compatible code, making backup and "fail-safeing"/error handling
-- Handling slightly big amounts of data (just on a laptop) 500-1000GB
+- Handling decent amounts of data on a laptop without outside backup (500-1000GB)
 - Learned about some data analysis on my "dataset" of metadata about videos.
 - Google/youtube API, and API in general

 ## Statistics
+This is outdated, but not too far off.

 #### Compression
 Ran compression on about 3100 videos of ~560GB.
 Compressed to ~160GB in about 15 days (24 hours a day) on a 4 core CPU (1.5-4.5 GHz) laptop.

-#### Mergers
-Using FFMPEG instead of moviepy resulted in about 1000x speedup, not sure why.
-All videos (3100) took some hours to merge.

-## Guide

-First of all, this is not optimal.
-All of these scrips have been part of a journey where I have learned a lot, and now that it works for its intended purpose I will discontinue updates.
-And processing videos takes A LOT of time, wow.

-The goal was also to learn so I have used different tools where perhaps only one should be used and not all edge cases and redunandacy is assured.
-For example the scripts have to be run in order and it is not failsafe to run out of order, details below.

-Step by step:
-1. Create the appropriate folders
-2. Put videos in folders (NB: Naming)
-3. Run metadata.py
-4.

-5. NB: Cannot go back and rerun from 3. now!!

-9. Added sorting in mergersdata, but filenames should be named 01 if numbers go above 9 for example

-Do not run mergersdata after mergers, or upload as it overwrites the json-file.

-KNown bug, sorting (by date etc) is not always correct.
-The final metadata is not correct, but it can still be fun to use for data analysis/exploration.

-There might be temp files from compressing or merging ling (?) about.
-Be careful about reruns of metadata and mergersdata etc.

-Be careful about space.
-While compression is meant to save space, mergers increases it by 2x so be sure to either remove merged videos (or when uploaded to youtube), or have enough space.
+Compressing on a Nvidia 3070 laptop GPU was about 4-8 times faster.

 TODO:
 Everything should be f-string, all "/" should be either `/` or `\\\\`, and open should use enconding.

-Mergers is superslow.
-Maybe speedup with FFMPEG or GPU?

-In heindsight:
-Compression might be too intense.
-Audio is a bit distorted...

-Mergerdata does not sort!
-Videos comes in wrong order...